-Linear Time-Invariant (LTI) filter design is a productive and satisfying sub-field of signal processing, and a special case of state filtering that doesn’t necessarily involve a hidden state.
+Linear Time-Invariant (LTI) filter design is a field of signal processing, and a special case of state filtering that doesn’t necessarily involve a hidden state.

 I am going to consider this in discrete time (i.e. for digital implementation) unless otherwise stated, because I’m implementing this in software, not with capacitors or whatever.
 For reasons of tradition we usually start from continuous time systems, but this is not necessarily a convenient mathematical or practical starting point for my own work.

 This notebook is about designing properties of systems to given specifications, e.g. signal to noise ratios, uncertainty principles…

 For inference of filter parameters from data, you want system identification; and for working out the hidden states of the system given the parameters, you want the more general estimation theory in state filters.

 Related, musical: delays and reverbs.

 Relationship of discrete LTI to continuous time processes